Kool Breeze of Northwest Florida, Inc Blog: Posts Tagged ‘Air Conditioning Installation’

 Monday, July 18th, 2016

-When it comes to choosing a new air conditioning system for your home, there are many factors you need to look at, including construction, energy efficiency, size, etc. Size, however, is one factor that homeowners often don’t consider quite carefully enough.
+When it comes to choosing a new air conditioning system for your home, there are many factors you need to look at, including construction, energy efficiency, size, and the technical requirements for proper air conditioner installation.
+Size, however, is one factor that homeowners often don’t consider quite carefully enough.

 A common assumption about air conditioner size is “the bigger the better” however this is untrue.
 The size of your cooling system will determine how effectively and efficiently it cools your home, in addition to how long its lifespan is.
-Keep reading to learn what happens if your AC system is the wrong size.
+Proper air conditioner installation also involves preparing a stable foundation for the outdoor condenser or ac unit, such as a gravel base or composite pad, to ensure level support and vibration absorption.

 Continue Reading